 Georeferenced observations of species in Norway: what was observed where and when, and by whom?
 Filter on species or species groups, areas (administrative, conservational or your own polygons), dates, precision, red-/or black list status, observed behavior and get aggregated statistics and/or detailed data.

-We will make the API available of the newly launched version of our citizen science project Species Observations System, so that developers can post observational data (meeting certain requirements) directly into the system, thus contributing with more open data and knowledge!
-Alternatively, you can use the API of iNaturalist.org, whose observations (once validated by other users) are shared with GBIF, from which we also harvest occurrence data.
-A third option is to host your own GBIF Intergrated Publishing Toolkit (IPT) to map your local data to the appropriate standard and share it directly.
+We have made available the API of our citizen science project Species Observations System, so that developers can post observational data (meeting certain requirements) directly into the system, thus contributing with more open data and knowledge!
+All observations are shared with GBIF, from which we in turn also harvest all occurrence data for Norway.
+Another option, if you have large amounts of data, is to host your own GBIF Intergrated Publishing Toolkit (IPT), mapping your local data to the appropriate standard and sharing it directly.

 Our Species Online project serves to collect and distribute expert written text and multimedia on (ultimately) all species and species groups available for all, under open licenses.
 This data can be accessed through an API, or fetched directly as pre-styled, responsive HTML widgets.

 An exciting new type of data that we will start collecting and sharing in the future are so-called traits.
 Properties of species and individuals, as well as their interactions with one another and with the nature types in which they live, will provide new and existing data with a useful ecological context.
 The Encyclopedia of Life (with whom we cooperate) has already made quite some trait data available through the Global Biotic Interactions API.